ehtisham-id/proj_2_todo_list_api/README.md

 ## 🎯 Overview

-This is a backend tutorial project (Proj_2) that implements a complete Todo List API with user authentication, JWT-based authorization, email verification, and GraphQL endpoints.
-The application uses MongoDB for data persistence and includes middleware for validation and authentication.
+This is a backend tutorial project (Proj_2) that implements a complete Todo List API with user authentication, JWT-based authorization, and GraphQL endpoints.
+The application uses MongoDB for data persistence and keeps a placeholder hook for email verification tokens.

 ## ✨ Features

 - **User Authentication**: Registration and login with secure password hashing using bcrypt
-- **Email Verification**: Email-based account verification system
+- **Email Verification (placeholder)**: Verification token generated on registration; email sending is not wired yet
 - **JWT Authentication**: Token-based authorization for protected endpoints
 - **GraphQL API**: Modern GraphQL schema with queries and mutations
 - **Todo Management**: Create, read, update, and delete todos